alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 			 * Fixed-size file.
 This type of image file immediately occupies the file specified, even if only a fraction of that virtual hard disk space is actually in use.
 While occupying much more space, a fixed-size file incurs less overhead and is therefore slightly faster than a dynamically allocated file.

-		For more details about the differences, see Section 5.2, “Disk Image Files (VDI, VMDK, VHD, HDD)”.

  * Use an Existing Hard Disk File.
 Enables you to select an existing disk image file to use with the new VM.

 	The drop-down list presented in the window lists all disk images which are known by Oracle VM VirtualBox.
 These disk images are currently attached to a virtual machine, or have been attached to a virtual machine.